-Copyright Astro ☆ Therapy 2018 - Theme by ThemeinProgress
+Copyright Zen☆Ren 2020 - Theme by ThemeinProgress

-Friday, Mar 9 at 3.22am PST
+Monday, Mar 16 at 2.35am PST

 Quarter moons are crossroads.
-This moon phase brings active change in direction (Sagittarius) overlaying deep spiritual introspection (Pisces).
+This moon phase brings active change in direction (Sagittarius) as a result of deep spiritual introspection (Pisces).
 Restlessness inspires forward motion.
 Dreams, wishes and fantasies take manifest form.
-This phase is decidedly rose-tinted.
+Yet this phase is decidedly rose-tinted.
 Pisces is the queen of wishful thinking, Sagittarius the starry-eyed hunter of the cosmos.
-When these two wrestle in the skies, illusion mounts.
-Attachments notwithstanding, it is time to be honest.
+When these two wrestle in the skies, illusion mounts and cracks.

-I struggled to be happy when I lived in Boston, but felt only love and gratitude there last year.
-I thought of Ram Dass, how he started there, cold and mechanical like so many others, and how he was led away, so far away, only to come back completely changed.
-I felt this way too, like the coldness of that place clamped my heart until a spark, then a flame, then a raging fire took hold of my soul and flung me elsewhere, and in these other places I was cracked open.
-I came to know myself, my ocean heart, and the deafening love I feel thudding in me.
-When I visited, I sang and danced in the street, in the train, on the bus, in the cafes and book shops and narrow alleys.
-I felt joy, endless joy, and I was warm all over, brimming.
+I thought of Ram Dass, how he started out in Boston, so cold and mechanical like the others, then was led away, so far away, only to come back completely changed.
+I felt this way too, like the coldness of this place clamped my heart until a spark, then a flame, then a raging fire took hold of my soul and flung me elsewhere, and in these other places I was cracked open.
+Now that I was back, I sang and danced in the street, in the train, on the bus, in the cafes and book shops and narrow alleys.
+I felt joy, endless joy, warm all over, brimming.
 I remembered what it was like to be asleep, and how long I slept, and how deeply.

-Mantra: be here now
+Affirmation: be here now